kooger/viye/README.md

 # viye
-I want to inovate and be an euntrapuner
+I want to inovate and be an entrepreneur